All flight path maps/Chicago to Tokyo

 Great Lakes area can be cloudy.
 Arctic is often clear.
 North Pacific can be overcast.

-What is the best side of plane for Chicago to Tokyo?
+What is the best side for Chicago to Tokyo?